-A Shareholder who is unable to attend the Meeting in person and who wishes to ensure that such Shareholder's Common Shares will be voted at the Meeting, is requested to complete, date and execute the enclosed Form of Proxy or voting instruction form and deliver it by facsimile, by email, by hand or by mail or vote by telephone or via the internet, in each case in accordance with the instructions set out in the Form of Proxy or voting instruction form, as applicable, and in the Management Information Circular.
-All proxies, to be valid, must be deposited with the Corporation in care of Computershare Trust Company of Canada, Proxy Department, 8th floor, 100 University Avenue, Toronto, Ontario M5J 2Y1 at least forty-eight (48) hours prior to the meeting, excluding Saturday, Sunday and holidays, or any adjournment(s) thereof.
-Shareholders are cautioned that the use of the mail to transmit proxies is at each shareholder's risk.
-Late proxies may be accepted or rejected by the Chair of the meeting at the Chair's discretion, and the Chair is under no obligation to accept or reject any particulate late proxy.
+A Shareholder who is unable to attend the Meeting in person and who wishes to ensure that such Shareholder's Common Shares will be voted at the Meeting, is requested to complete, date and execute the enclosed form of proxy or voting instruction form and deliver it by facsimile, by email, by hand or by mail or vote by telephone or via the internet, in each case in accordance with the instructions set out in the form of proxy or voting instruction form, as applicable, and in this Management Information Circular.
+All proxies, to be valid, must be deposited with the Corporation in care of Computershare Trust Company of Canada, Proxy Department, 8th floor, 100 University Avenue, Toronto, Ontario M5J 2Y1 at least forty-eight (48) hours prior to the Meeting, excluding Saturdays, Sundays and holidays, or any adjournment(s) thereof.
+Shareholders are cautioned that the use of the mail to transmit proxies is at each Shareholder's risk.
+Late proxies may be accepted or rejected by the Chair of the meeting at the Chair's discretion, and the Chair is under no obligation to accept or reject any particular late proxy.

 Voting Method If You Received a Proxy or Voting Instruction Form From: If You Received a Voting Instruction Form From: Computershare Broadridge Financial Solutions Internet investorvote.com www.proxyvote.com Facsimile 1-866-249-7775 Complete, date, and sign the voting instruction form and fax it to the number listed therein.
-Telephone 2 1-866-732-8683 Toll Free Call the toll-free number listed on your voting instruction form and vote using the control number provided therein.
+Telephone 1-866-732-8683 Toll Free Call the toll-free number listed on your voting instruction form and vote using the control number provided therein.